 There is also an area of grass for exercising dogs very close to the premises, a member of staff will direct you to this.
 If you require any help with exercising your dog, then please just ask an instructor who will be happy to assist.

 If you have any questions about how your dog can join you on the boats then please do not hesitate to contact us prior to your arrival.
 Contact details are at the bottom of this website page.

 The cafe and restaurant in the harbour allow all dogs and of course assistance dogs.
 More information regarding Assistance Dogs and your rights can be found on the Assistance Dogs UK website can be found Link to Assistance Dogs website

 All staff teaching on the Accessible and Sailability sessions have had Disability Awareness training, Dementia Awareness training, Downs Syndrome and Autism in Sports training.
 We have also gained the Autism Friendly Award in September 2019.
 All instructors are first aid qualified.
 All staff teaching on the accessible sessions have a lot of experience working with many types of physical disabilities and health impairments and also learning disabilities.
 All instructors have been checked through the DBS/CRB scheme.
 If you have any specific questions, then please do not hesitate to ask.
 Staff training is on-going, and we always welcome any suggestions and feedback that you can give us which will help us to make your experience more enjoyable.
 Just contact us to give us your feedback.
 Contact details are at the bottom of this website page.

 With large open cockpit area.
-The support seats are not yet added to this boat.
-This boat is ready for use now and we are hoping that the support seat will be available by the end of March 2019.
+This boat is ready for use now and we have a support seat, beanbag chair.
 This boat is very versatile and will offer recreational sailing and also competitive sailing.

 Sailors will be hoisted into the seat via a hoist and sling method.